 Since 1955, the state of New Hampshire has supported local school districts with building and maintaining their public schools.
 It was one vital part of the school funding puzzle, helping districts keep their buildings safe, up to code, and responsive to student needs.

 Here’s what you need to know:

-- In 2011, lawmakers placed a moratorium on school building aid funding, halting all future building projects statewide until 2013, except for emergency funding that is authorized by lawmakers on a case-by-case basis.
+- In 2011, lawmakers placed a [simple_tooltip content=’Pause in funding and new project awards’]moratorium[/simple_tooltip] on school building aid funding, halting all future building projects statewide until 2013, except for emergency funding that is authorized by lawmakers on a case-by-case basis.

 - The moratorium was never lifted and is still in place to this day.
 The building aid program issues payments on old awards that were approved before 2011, with a total balance of about $260 million.
 The state is scheduled to make payments until 2041.

 - The NH Department of Education (DOE) estimates that about $650 million worth of school construction or renovation projects are on the current waiting list.

 - Building aid is separate from the adequacy grants that schools receive every year.
 Districts have to apply for the school building aid grant program, and it goes through an intensive review process.

 - There are legislative proposals in the 2019 session to lift the moratorium and add money to the fund.

 In 2017, lawmakers killed a bill that would have lifted the school building aid [simple_tooltip content=’Pause in funding and new project awards’]moratorium[/simple_tooltip] in 2019.
 At the hearing, school board members from across the state told the committee how the moratorium has negatively affected their communities.

 Like many school buildings in New Hampshire, four of Rochester’s elementary schools were built in the 1800’s.
 Matt Pappas, a Rochester School Board member, testified that air quality, overcrowding, and other space-related problems plague the district.